 4.)
 Zirconia dental crowns

 This type of crown, because it does not need a metal center, is lighter, more realistic looking, and has a better appearance.

 5.)
 Porcelain fused to metal (PFM)

 This type of crown is strong, design with porcelain over a metal core structure.
 However, consumers should know that the edges of the metal core may show at the gum line.
 When considering this type of crown, discussed porcelain fused to metal crown options with your dentist.

 Crown Insertion Procedure:

 After carefully examining the teeth thru taking x-rays and CAD/CAM technology, the dentist will be able to prepare the cracked or damaged tooth and create an impression of your teeth.
-The impression or mold is then sent to a dental laboratory where a dental design technician will create the crown.
-Until the permanent dental crown is created, a temporary crown can be fitted over the tooth to provide additional protection against further damage.
+The impression or mold is then sent to a dental laboratory where a dental design technician create the crown.
+Until the permanent dental crown is made, a temporary crown is fit over the tooth to provide additional protection against further damage.

-The completed crown is typically bonded to the damaged tooth using adhesives or dental cement.
+The complete crown is typically bond to the damage tooth using adhesives or dental cement.